RyanLWilliams/FoldingOnAzure/README.md

 1. Clone the repo to your machine.
 1. Edit the terraform.tfvars file.
-1. Edit the cloud-init.yaml file to conigure the folding at home client.
+1. Edit the cloud-init.yaml file to configure the folding at home client.
 1. Run terraform init
 1. Run terraform apply
-1. Terraform will output the hostnames for folding in Azure.
+1. Terraform will output the hostname for the folding VMs in Azure.
 These can be accessed at http://hostname:7396

 ## Edit the terraform.tfvars file